mosra/m.css/doc/documentation/python.rst

                                     :py:`False` otherwise.
 =================================== ===========================================

-The :py:`func.params` is a list of function parameters and their description.
+The :py:`function.params` is a list of function parameters and their description.
 Each item has the following properties:

 .. class:: m-table m-fullwidth